kev-nat/Leukemia-Classification-and-Segmentation-from-Microscopic-Images/README.md

 ### Results and Analysis
 <p align="justify">
-From all these tables it shows 48 experiments comparing InceptionResNetV2 and NASNetLarge architectures for classification.
+All these tables shows 48 experiments comparing InceptionResNetV2 and NASNetLarge architectures for classification.
 The experiments were performed using a Kaggle notebook with P100 GPU, maintaining consistent parameters across all trials: batch size of 32, 60 epochs, and Adam optimizer.
 The primary variables investigated were learning rate, dropout rate, and data loading configurations.
 </p>

 <div align="center">